MOST Bus: MOST Cooperation

-The MOST Cooperation, a partnership of carmakers, setmakers, system architects, and key component suppliers, was founded in 1998.
+The MOST Cooperation, a partnership of carmakers, AV equipment designers, system architects, and key component suppliers, was founded in 1998.
 Their objective was to define and adopt a common multimedia network protocol and application object model.
-As a result of their efforts, MOST technology has emerged as a global standard for implementing current and future requirements for multimedia networking in automobiles.

 Infrastructure

 The MOST Cooperation has published specifications for the MOST Bus for a number of years.
-However, these specifications do not include details on the Data Link Layer.
-In March 2008, SMSC (formerly OASIS SiliconSystems) - inventor of the first MOST NIC - and Harman/Becker announced that they would open and license their proprietary Data Link Layer intellectual property to other semiconductor companies on a royalty-bearing basis.
+However, these specifications do not include details on the data link layer.
+In March 2008, SMSC (formerly OASIS SiliconSystems), inventor of the first MOST NIC, and Harman/Becker announced that they would open and license their proprietary data link layer intellectual property to other semiconductor companies on a royalty-bearing basis.

-At this time MOST chip solutions are available from SMSC, Analog Devices and some FPGA core companies.
+At this time MOST chip solutions are available from SMSC, Analog Devices and some FPGA intellectual property vendors.
 Development tools are offered by K2L, Ruetz System Solutions, SMSC, Vector Informatik GmbH and Telemotive AG.